pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 Note that this also polyfills other APIs that are not available on IE11 (potentially expensive).

-## Usage with Web Workers
+## Usage with Indirection (like Workers and JS Templates)

-If you share the Babel config between the worker file and all your other code, you might experience this error:
+If you share the Babel config for files in an indirect code path (e.g. Web Workers, JS Templates with partial pre-render) and all your other source files, you might experience this error:

 ```
 Uncaught ReferenceError: $RefreshReg$ is not defined
 ```

-The reason is that when using child compilers to wire up workers (e.g. `worker-plugin`), plugins are usually not applied (but loaders are).
+The reason is that when using child compilers (e.g. `html-webpack-plugin`, `worker-plugin`), plugins are usually not applied (but loaders are).
 This means that code processed by `react-refresh/babel` is not further transformed by this plugin and will lead to broken builds.

 To solve this issue, you can choose one of the following workarounds:

 **Sloppy**

-In the entry of your Worker, add the following two lines:
+In the entry of your indirect code path (e.g. some `index.js`), add the following two lines:

 ```js
 self.$RefreshReg$ = () => {};